snyk-partners/snyk-rhpds/README.md

     - Details on the path and possible remediation,
     - If available, [relative importance](https://support.snyk.io/hc/en-us/articles/360013304357) from the Linux distribution's upstream tracker.

-> Configuration information from the workload contributes to the Priority Score, based on the idea that a vulnerability in a workload that is poorly configured scores higher than the same vulnerability in a well configured one.
+> Workload configuration information contributes to the vulnerabilies' Priority Score, based on the idea that a vulnerability in a workload that is poorly configured scores higher than the same vulnerability in a well configured one.
 For more information visit [Snyk Priority Score and Kubernetes](https://support.snyk.io/hc/en-us/articles/360010906897-Snyk-Priority-Score-and-Kubernetes).

 ![Issue Card](./images/issue-card.png)